- Parents Home

 - nuts and seeds

 Look for the fiber content of foods on the nutrition labels — it's listed as part of the information given for "total carbohydrates."
-A high-fiber food has 5 grams or more of fiber per serving and a good source of fiber is one that provides 2.5 to 4.9 grams per serving.
+Choose foods with 3 grams of fiber or more.

 How Much Fiber Do I Need?

-Teen girls (14–18 years old) should get 25 grams of fiber per day and teen guys (14–18 years old) should get 31 grams of fiber per day.
+Teen girls should get about 25 grams of fiber per day and teen guys should get about 31 grams of fiber per day.

 It's best to get your fiber directly from foods rather than from pills or other supplements.
 The best sources are fresh fruits and vegetables, nuts and legumes, and whole-grain foods.
 If your doctor recommends a fiber supplement, take it as directed.